umrover/mrover-workspace/jetson/odrive_bridge/README.md

 ----

 ### About
-For the 2020 Mars Rover we used two onboard odrive motor controllers to drive the wheels.
+For the 2022 Mars Rover we used three onboard odrive motor controllers to drive the wheels.
 Odrive_bridge is the program \
 responsible for handling odrive LCM messages recieved from the base station.
 Upon connecting to the base station \
 the program begins running automatically.

 The program can handle velocity and state LCM commands.
-The states of the odrive are **DisconnectedState**,\
-**DisarmedState**, **ArmedState**, **CalibrateState**, and **ErrorState.** \
+The states of the odrive are **DisconnectedState**, **ArmedState**, and **ErrorState.** \
-From the base station, velocity commands  and commands to Arm, Disarm, and Calibrate can be sent, as well as requests to view velocity estimate and current draw data.
+From the base station, velocity commands and commands to Arm can be sent, as well as requests to view velocity estimate and current draw data.

 When the odrive is Armed it controlls the speed of the motors in its closed-loop velocity control mode, getting data about the motors' current speed via the encoders integrated into the controller.